 For the latest information on the operating hours of stores that remain open, please refer to the stores’ websites and/or Facebook pages.

-27 March 2020 - In times of COVID-19, personal space is social grace.
-In line with stricter safe distancing measures announced by the Ministry of Health on 24 March 2020, CapitaLand has implemented enhanced measures to avoid congregation of crowds at our malls.
-Let’s all do our part, and be responsible together.
+In times of COVID-19, personal space is social grace.
+In line with stricter safe distancing measures announced by the MOH on 24 March 2020, CapitaLand has implemented enhanced measures to avoid congregation of crowds at our malls.
+Let’s all do our part and be responsible together.
 Stay safe, eat well and have fun!

 Personal Data Protection Act (PDPA) Notice: We will also be collecting personal data of visitors to our properties for the purposes of enabling us to carry out contact tracing and other response measures, in the event of a COVID-19 case.
 Visitors are informed of the purpose of the collection through signboards placed around our properties and the health and travel declaration form.
 This is consistent with the advisory of the Personal Data Protection Commission of Singapore.
 Rest assured that reasonable security arrangements are in place to protect the information against unauthorised disclosure and use.
 The information will be destroyed once there are no business and legal purposes to keep them.

 Please be informed that visitors who meet any of the following three conditions will not be allowed entry into our property:

 - Individuals who have been in contact with any person who is (a) a confirmed case of Coronavirus infection or (b) has been issued with MOH's Health Advisory for Persons (e.g. Stay-Home Notice);